What Happens to Disability Benefits When My Child Turns 18?

 - He or she must participate in the program for two months.

 - The SSA must determine that completing the program will decrease the likelihood of the claimant returning to disability (or blindness) benefits.

+Social Security benefits are often necessary to afford everyday expenses.
+When your child has received SSI benefits or SSDI benefits through you, losing them could result in financial hardship.
 If your teenager is about to turn 18 and you’re concerned about continuing SSI, an experienced social security attorney can help.
+Likewise, if your disabled child has been receiving dependent benefits through your SSDI, our office can advise you on what steps are necessary for the benefits to continue.
 For a free and confidential case evaluation, call Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.